slashback100/presence_simulation/README.md

 * Set the group of entity to be used in the simulation.
 It can be a group of lights, switches or of any component that can be turned on and off with the service `homeassistant.turn_on` and `homeassistant.turn_off`
 * Set the number of days of historic the simulation will use (the delta)
+* Set the number of scan interval used to switch entities in seconds.
+Default is 30 seconds.
+Warning, the smallest number you choose, the more computing process the component will take.

 You can edit these configurations afterwards by clicking on Options in the integration screen.